 They overcame him by the blood of the Lamb and by the word of their testimony; they did not love their lives so much as to shrink from death.
 (Revelation 12:11)

-It is my opinion that in the day in which we are living there are many believers who are meeting these conditions.
-It may be true that they are able to meet these conditions because Christ is being formed in them.
+I believe that in the day in which we are living, there are many believers who are meeting these conditions, and that they are able to meet these conditions because Christ is being formed in them.
 There is evidence in the Scriptures, which I have written about previously, that there will be an increase in the last days of the growth of Christ within the saints.
 The woman, the Church, is giving birth to the male son.

 And what are the conditions a believer must fulfill if he or she is to overcome the accusations of Satan?